 Sometimes the help you need is a lot closer than you think.
 Take Microsoft Word, for example.
 There’s a handy guide to the basics that is easy to print and it’s right there in Word.
-If you have Word set to open up to the new document area when it opens, just click on the Welcome to Word document.
+If you have Word set to open up to the new document area when it opens, just click on the Take a tour document.

 Or just click File.